BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 Although the following examples are not the best positions to poop in when constipated, they help move the stool with little effort.

-This position is great because it forces the abdominal muscles to contract and expand.
+This position is excellent because it forces the abdominal muscles to contract and expand.

-Muscle contraction in the abdomen makes the intestines move slowly and gently.
-This thing does not mean that they move around randomly.
+Muscle contraction in the abdomen makes the intestines move gently.

 - Before you decide to poop, lay on the bed for 1-5 minutes on your left side.